sara-nl/clouddocs/TUDelftcourse-20160413/extras.markdown

 **You should have completed (and understood)** [Part A](partA) and [Part B](partB), before trying these extras.

-The exercises below can be done in any order and you can do none or more, depending on your enthusiasm and available time.
+The exercises below can be done in any order and you can do as far as you want, depending on your enthusiasm and available time.

 You will find several _Food for brain_ questions in each exercise that you might encounter when working with **Parallel programming** techniques.
 We advice that you perform many tests, observe the results (write down execution times, change parameters, make tables, draw graphs...), and think about your answers.